-My example of loss above included several causes that led to my experience of grief including the loss of a friendship as well as (we can assume) a bereavement or death.
+My example of loss above included several causes that led to my experience of grief including the loss of a friendship as well as a bereavement or death.
 There are many other causes that could trigger a loss including:

-Essentially the loss of anything that an individual has attributed meaning to can trigger the grieving process and therefore it is important to carefully consider how an individual may experience this loss, especially those who may not be able to articulate just how much pain their grief is causing.
-Let's next explore the symptoms of the grieving process.
+Essentially the loss of anything that an individual has attributed meaning to can trigger the grieving process.
+Therefore, it is important to carefully consider how an individual may experience this loss, especially those who may not be able to articulate just how much pain their grief is causing.

 Each person will experience a loss in a different way, and the severity of symptoms may also depend on the amount of value or meaning the loss had in their life.